 Set up a weekly reward for yourself.
-This might be as inexpensive as milkshake at the local ice cream shop or a movie at the theater.
+This might be as inexpensive as a milkshake at the local ice cream shop or a movie at the theater.
 If you're on a tight budget, try to pick something that you can pay for with less than $10 per week so that you spend less than $100 in the nine weeks.
 Reward yourself on Friday night after school or on Saturday.
 Keep the reward as close to the end of your school week as possible to train your mind to accept the reward as part of the work you did in the week.

+Pick a final reward.
 Pick something to reward yourself with at the end of the nine-week period.
 You could plan a party, invite friends to go out for laser tag, go to a theme park or even buy the new video game you've been saving up for.
 Try to pick this reward before the nine weeks start or within the first few weeks so you can look forward to it.